blueteamer/blog/content/posts/2023-04-20-cheat-sheet-for-using-obsidian/index.md

 ---
-title: 'Short cheat sheet for using Obsidian'
+title: "Short cheat sheet for using Obsidian"
-date: 2023-04-20
+date: "2023-04-20"
+description: "Little helper for using Obsidian-"
+featured: false
 draft: false
+toc: true
+# menu: main
+usePageBundles: true
+categories: ["note taking"]
-tags:
+tags: ["obsidian"]
-- Obsidian
-- Note to myself

 ---

 This post provides an overview of shortcuts which I use most of the time.
 Anyways, this is more of an heads up for me to spare me some time instead of searching the same stuff over and over again.